Keeper-Security/secrets-manager/integration/keeper_secrets_manager_cli/docs/keyring.md

 ## Linux Setup

 Linux requires a running Secret Service-compatible keyring daemon (e.g. GNOME Keyring or KWallet).
-If one is not available, the CLI falls back to the `lkru` utility.

-### Option 1: Python keyring library (recommended)

 `keyring` is an optional dependency.
 Install it alongside the CLI: